KIC/pandas_ml_utils/README.md

 * add whatever you need for yourself and share it with us

 ## Change Log
+### 0.0.22
+* introduce proper keras session and graph handling in case of tensorflow backend

 ### 0.0.21
 * added engineered source frame to backtest
 * introduced pre-processing of data frame in features and labels